German colonial projects before 1871: The Chatham Islands

 Although the New Zealand Company had been told in early December 1841 to end the arrangement as the Crown would not relinquish sovereignty, Ward continued to negotiate.
 On 15 February 1842, a provisional committee met to found the German Colonisation Society.
 It consisted of Karl Sieveking, August Abendroth, De Chapeaurouge & Co., Joh.
 Ces.
-Godeffroy & Son, :de:Eduard Johns, Ross, Vidal & Co., Schiller Brothers & Co., Adolph Schramm and Robert Miles Sloman.
+Godeffroy & Son, Eduard Johns, Ross, Vidal & Co., Schiller Brothers & Co., Adolph Schramm and Robert Miles Sloman.

 After the Crown became aware of the project, it had its chargé d'affaires in Hamburg inform Sieveking that John Ward was not authorised to enter into negotiations and letters patent signed by Queen Victoria on 4 April 1842, confirmed that the Chatham Islands were part of the colony of New Zealand.
 The agreement of 12 September 1841, could thus not be fulfilled and on 14 April, the provisional committee dissolved itself.